 Then, it quoted John as saying the following:

-It was reported in the British press that church attendances were dwindling away.
+It was reported in the British press that church attendance was dwindling away.
 Books were written about the ‘1960s religious crisis’.
-For example, in 1960 only 55% of British children were baptised into a Christian faith.
+For example, in 1960 only 55% of British children were baptised into the Christian faith.
 (This had fallen to 12% by 2010).

 John Lennon’s remarks caused no problem in the UK